caffeinery/coffea-bot/README.md

 This is not a finished project yet, [there are a few proposals](https://github.com/caffeinery/coffea-bot/issues) that need to be thought through and implemented.

+## Prerequisites

+If you haven't read it yet, you should probably read the [coffea 1.0-beta README.md](https://github.com/caffeinery/coffea/tree/1.0-beta) first.

 ## Installation

 First you need to clone the repository to get the latest version of the bot.